The History, Evolution & Meaning of the Chypre Perfume and a Review of the Best Chypre Fragrances.

 The fragrance was then launched that same year, by Joseph Marie Francois Spoturno, setting a precedent for the rest of the emerging modern perfume industry to follow.

 This was followed by D’Orsay in 1912, who released Chypre D’Orsay.
 Both these perfumes were unisex.
-It has even been suggested that the Chypre fragrance dates back to the Roman Times, as it was allegedly noted in perfume manuals from the 18th century.
+It has even been suggested that the Chypre Perfume dates back to the Roman Times, as it was allegedly noted in perfume manuals from the 18th century.

 Chypre fragrances have appeared throughout popular culture: